azak70/network_inspector/README.md

   - Ensure analyzer passes and README includes code samples
   - Confirm example app builds: `flutter run` from `example/`

-## Branding
-- Add your logo at `docs/logo.png` and include it in the README header if desired.

 ## Support & Contact
 - GitHub: https://github.com/azak70/network_inspector